-The CLP uses a red-blue divergent colour scheme was used in the CLPs.
-For any two populations A and B, the shade shows the value d = log10(B) – log10(A), or equivalently d = log10(B/A), and is red if the value B is greater than the value A, and blue if A is greater than B. The shade indicates how big the differences are between B and A, with darker shades indicating greater differences and lighter indicating smaller differences.
+A red-blue divergent colour scheme was used in the CLPs.
+For any two population mortality rates A and B, the shade shows the value d = log10(B) – log10(A), or equivalently d = log10(B/A), and is red if the value B is greater than the value A, and blue if A is greater than B. The shade indicates how big the differences are between B and A, with darker shades indicating greater differences and lighter indicating smaller differences.
 Neighbouring values on the Lexis surface were ‘smoothed’ slightly using a Gaussian filtering algorithm within the spatstat package in R to make patterns and trends in the data easier to identify.
-Other smoothing models specifically designed for demographic data could also be used, and the effect of this smoothing assessed by looking at the unsmoothed data in webappendix XXX16,17The CLPs were produced using the Lattice and LatticeExtra packages.18 An isomorphic projection was used to make it easier to identify cohorts, as with this projection they run at exactly 45 degrees from the bottom left to top right in the figures.
+The effect of this smoothing can be assessed by looking at the unsmoothed data in webappendix XXX16,17The CLPs were produced using the Lattice and LatticeExtra packages.18 An isomorphic projection was used to make it easier to identify cohorts, as with this projection they run at exactly 45 degrees from the bottom left to top right in the figures.
 A total of 61 years, from 1950 to 2010, are covered, and because of the isometric projection the maximum age presented is 90 years of age rather than older ages, to avoid producing figures that are much taller than they are wide.

 Synthetic cohort simulations

-The synthetic cohort simulations involve simulating a large number of cohorts of 100 000 people, 50 000 males and 50 000 females, from birth to much older ages.
-Each year, some of this initial cohort ‘die’ according to the age specific mortality rates calculated previously, and the different population sizes remaining in place A (rUK or rWE) and place B (Scotland or UK) by particular ages are compared, producing estimates of cumulative ‘excess mortality’ in place B compared with place A by particular ages.
+The synthetic cohort simulations involve simulating a large number of cohorts of 100,000 people (50,000 males and 50,000 females) from birth to much older ages.
+Each year, some of this initial cohort ‘die’ according to the age-specific mortality rates calculated previously, and the different population sizes remaining in place A (rUK or rWE) and place B (Scotland or UK) by particular ages are compared, producing estimates of cumulative ‘excess mortality’ in place B compared with place A by particular ages.
 The lifetables used to produce these excess mortality estimates were calculated both for periods, equivalent to vertical slices through the CLP, and for birth cohorts, equivalent to diagonal slices running at 45 degrees through the CLP, based on aggregated death and population counts for full calendar years, for each period from 1950 to 2010, and for each birth year from 1930 to 1979.
 For brevity the excess mortality estimates for each year or birth year are averaged over decades before being presented.
 The code used to produce these analyses, and the complete synthetic lifetables produced, are available as webappendix XXX.

 Results